Maryamlaine/Machine-Learning--Exoplanet-Exploration/README.md

 * Deep Learning
 The Deep Learning model has a high Loss value of 0.38 and Accuracy of 0.88.
 Random Forest Classifier had the best
 score in comparison with Decision tree, SVM and Neural Network.
+Also, it is intersting to mention that SVM model predicts False Positives more reliably since we have more false postive observations than confirmed exoplanets cases.